Why Keep the 50% Capital Gains Tax Discount?

 A Broad-Based Incentive

 The narrative that only the uber-wealthy profit from the CGT discount can be misleading.
-Yes, a mining mogul or a tech billionaire will save a lot of tax on a giant capital gain.
-But so does the average person who’s diligently invested over the years.
+Yes, a mining mogul or a tech billionaire will save a lot of tax on a giant capital gain, but so does the average person who’s diligently invested over the years.
 The CGT discount has arguably helped foster a culture of investment in Australia – be it property investment or share ownership – by assuring people that long-term investments won’t be punished by the tax system.
-In fact, Australia has a relatively high rate of individual share ownership and property investment compared to some other countries, partly because the tax settings (like the CGT discount and franked dividends) make it attractive to invest.
-You could say the discount has empowered many Australians to share in wealth creation, not just the elite.
+In fact, Australia has a relatively high rate of individual share ownership and property investment compared to some other countries, partly because the tax settings (like the CGT discount and franked dividends) make it increasingly more attractive to invest.
+You could say the discount has empowered many Australians to share in wealth generation, not only the elite.

 Conclusion

 Debates about tax policy often swing between fairness and incentive.
 Those calling to reduce the CGT discount focus on vertical equity – making the rich pay more.
-Those against the reduction (like this perspective) emphasize that the discount’s benefits are more widely spread than critics admit, and that it serves a purpose in encouraging investment and recognising inflation.
-It’s worth remembering that CGT itself is only a few decades old in Australia, and the 50% discount has been the norm for nearly 25 years.
-Changing it would affect a lot of ordinary taxpayers, not only the top end of town.
-And fundamentally, choosing not to tax every last dollar of gain isn’t a “handout” – sometimes it’s smart policy.
-Just as we don’t tax every gift or every increase in home value, allowing investors to keep half their capital gain tax-free has been a way to strike a balance between revenue and reward for investment.
-Any reform to this discount should weigh not just how much revenue the government might gain, but also what everyday Australians stand to lose.
+Those against the reduction (like this perspective) emphasize that the discount’s benefits are more widely spread than critics care to admit and serves a purpose in encouraging investment and recognising inflation.
+It’s worth noting that CGT itself is only a few decades old in Australia, and the 50% discount has been the status quo for almost 25 years.
+Altering it would affect a considerable number of ordinary taxpayers, not only the wealthiest cohort.
+Fundamentally, electing not to tax every last dollar of gain isn’t a “handout” – sometimes it’s smart policy.
+Just as we don’t tax every gift or every increase in home value, allowing investors to keep half their capital gain tax-free has been an effective way to strike balance between revenue and reward for investment.
+Any reform to this discount should weigh not only how much revenue the government could possibly gain, but also what every day Australians stand to lose.